LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 The compiler does not report any unused value.

-The analyzer detects that `Original.unused` and `Alias_with_sig.used_by_requirement` are unused.
+The analyzer reports that `Original.unused` and `Alias_with_sig.used_by_requirement` are unused.
 As expected, it does not report any unused value in `Alias_without_sig`.
 Let's look more closely at the values and their uses.